gandazgul/k8s-infrastructure/README.md

 ### Setting up your local machine for using k8s

 On your local machine (NOTE: Only works on your local network):
 1. Install kubectl (`brew install kubernetes-cli` or find the package for your linux distro that install kubectl, kubernetes-client in Fedora)
 2. `scp fedora-ip:~/.kube/config ~/.kube/config` <-- configuration file for connecting to the cluster
 3. Test with `kubectl get nodes` you should see your node listed, if not check the permissions on the config file (should be owned by your user/group).
 4. Install helm with ./k8s-config/installHelm.sh.
 This installs helm without tiller, instead it uses the tiller plugin to run tiller locally :)
     1. Test helm with:
     2. `helm tiller start` <-- starts bash with tiller enabled
     3. `helm list` <-- You should see no output, if error then something went wrong
     4. `exit`
-5. Install helmfile: `brew install helmfile` (for linux see helmfile's releases: https://github.com/roboll/helmfile/releases)
+5. Install helmfile: `brew install helmfile` (for linux see [helmfile's releases](https://github.com/roboll/helmfile/releases))
 6. Set default namespace for kubectl `kubectl config set-context $(kubectl config current-context) --namespace=services`
     * Check that the namespace was set: `kubectl config view | grep namespace:`